dimecoin/CoreWars/README.md

 * Should `jmp` to labels be allowed?
 * Should databytes (db) be allowed?

+* Clear button for memory and cpu registers.

 * Interfaces is ulgy, needs a lot of work.
 * Add versioning key.
 * Allow setting of program offset per CPU (register 'of').